PatentsView/PatentsView-Evaluation/README.md

 # PatentsView-Evaluation

-**pv_evaluation** is a Python package under development for the evaluation and benchmarking of PatentsView disambiguation algorithms.
+**pv_evaluation** is a Python package for the evaluation and benchmarking of PatentsView disambiguation algorithms.

 Currently, **pv_evaluation** has the following two submodules:
 - **summary**: provides disambiguation summary statistics.